pumpncode/Revos-Vault---Balatro-Mod/README.md

-This mod adds some new jokers and decks.

-Credits to artmuncher on youtube for the example mod and youtube tutorials, Credits to AstroLightz for the deck codes.
+Some new jokers for y'all to enjoy